bbauska/W3Cx-2of5/modules/module1.md

 1.5 Best practices, the wisdom: Studying other people's mistakes is a great way to avoid the same pitfalls.
 1.6 More on tags: Review of the tags we have just learned about and get started on your course project.
 1.7 Test your knowledge: Try out these quizzes on all the things that you have learned in Module 1.

-1.2.1 Vague But Exciting!
+<h3>1.2.1 Vague But Exciting!</h3>
 Twenty-eight years ago today, a proposal was sent internally at CERN outlying a universal linked information system.
 Dubbed 'Information Management: A proposal', pictured below, the proposal was created by Sir Tim Berners-Lee and was sent to his boss Mike Sendall, who described it as 'vague but exciting'.

 Sir Tim Berners-Lee’s vision for universality enabled the development of a high-level network of content that allows any document to link to any other documents.
 The World Wide Web was initially created to make it easier to share research papers.
 It is a system of interlinked ‘hypertext’ documents that are accessed via the Internet; in essence, an information space.
 While he did not invent hypertext systems, Berners-Lee proposed using them 'to link and access information of various kinds as a web of nodes in which the user can browse at will.'
 His breakthrough was to link hypertext to the Internet and he used three technologies to do this:
    •	HyperText Transfer Protocol (HTTP) is the foundation of data communication for the Web.
    •	HyperText Markup Language (HTML) is the main mark-up language for creating Web pages and information that can be displayed on a Web browser.
    •	Web addresses or a Uniform Resource Locator (URL) are used to reference a Web page.

 In the following pages, we present HTML through what are usually called the big 3 (HTML5, CSS and JavaScript), the hypertext concept and the browser, an application program that provides a way to look at and interact with all the information on the World Wide Web.

-1.2.2 HTML5, CSS and JS
+<h3>1.2.2 HTML5, CSS and JS</h3>

-HTML5
+<h4>HTML5</h4>

 When people say 'HTML5', they usually mean a bit more than just the 5th version of the "HyperText Markup Language".
 Modern Web pages and Web applications are generally composed of at least three components, so what people often mean when they say 'HTML5' is the trio of languages: HTML5, CSS3 and JavaScript.
 The 'HTML' part contains all the content, organized into a logical structure.
 This is the part that an author might be most concerned with: the words, chapter headings, figures, diagrams, etc.